 Elvin Jones | Essential Albums by The Iconic Jazz Drummer

-Elvin Jones is best known for redefining the role of the drums and for his incalculable contribution to the classic John Coltrane Quartet.
+Known for redefining the role of the drums and for his incalculable contribution to the classic John Coltrane Quartet, Elvin Jones is one of the most influential jazz drummers of all time.
+In this article we dive into some of his most famous albums.

-Born on September 9, 1927, Jones born into a musical family, He had two older brothers who both highly regarded musicians, pianist Hank and trumpeter/composer Thad, and while the three brothers would occasionally play together Elvin always veered towards a more cutting edge and contemporary side of modern jazz.
+His two older brothers who were both highly regarded musicians (pianist Hank and trumpeter/composer Thad) and while the three brothers would occasionally play together, Elvin always veered towards a more cutting edge and contemporary side of modern jazz.

-If his recordings with Coltrane cemented his place in jazz history, Jones would record prolifically as leader in his own right, redefining the drummer’s position in the music with his innovations with use of dynamics, timbre and polyrhythms.
+If his recordings with Coltrane cemented his place in jazz history, Elvin Jones would record prolifically as leader in his own right, redefining the drummer’s position in jazz with his innovational use of dynamics, timbre and polyrhythms.

-Elvin would continue to perform and record his own unique brand of modern jazz, and throughout the seventies until his death in May 2004 would lead his Jazz Machine band through numerous incarnations
+Jones would continue to perform and record his own unique brand of modern jazz and, throughout the seventies until his death in May 2004, would lead his Machine band through numerous incarnations.

 Elvin!
 (1961-62)

-Recorded for the Riverside label over three sessions, July 11, and December 27, 1961 and a final date on January 3, 1962 the music is relatively straight ahead.
+Recorded for the Riverside label over three sessions between July 11th and January 3rd 1962, the music on this album is relatively straight ahead.

 The best playing is perhaps reserved for two trio tracks featuring Hank, Elvin and bassist Art Davis.